Fate-AI-HD-Team/Fate-Extra-HD/Readme.md

 * Boot the game in the emulator, and activate texture replacement.
   * This option should be enabled by default, but if it is not the case, it is under Tools>Developer tools>Replace textures

-# Contributing
-I'm by no means an artist, so I use upscaling algorithms to get decent looking upscales of stuff I cannot do manually (mostly characters/decor textures).
-I do touch up the results so it really doesn't look too bad, but I'm willing to accept proper remakes of the files.
-If you need help getting the original textures, send me a message.

 # Credits
-All these textures are modifications of the orignals, except most of the HUD elements, which I remade myself and some other miscellaneous textures.
+All these textures are modifications of the originals, except most of the HUD elements, which I remade myself and some other miscellaneous textures.
 I do not own any of the original textures, credit goes to the trademark/copyright holders.
 As for my work, I would like credit (simply mentioning my username is enough) if you do use them.